Jackal (Marvel Comics character): Copies of Jackal

 Prior to the death of the Warren clone at Shea Stadium, he had created a clone of himself.
 The clone remained in stasis within a cloning casket that malfunctioned and super-aged the clone beyond death.
 Eventually, it emerged and became known as Carrion that wielded power and had no conscience for its actions.
 He was the first carrier of the Carrion virus, which Warren designed to destroy humanity.
 Carrion contained all Warren's memories which contained within his RNA, that included his hatred and knowledge of Spider-Man's secret identity.
 Carrion wielded the power to create a Red Dust that would spread as pestilence as well as his touch that would incapacitate or even cause organic matter to degenerate to the point of disintegration.
 The original Carrion intended to kill Spider-Man with a spider-amoeba, but failed as Carrion was absorbed by the amoeba, engulfed in flames that ensued from his battle.

-Much later, fellow ESU rival Malcolm McBride stumbled across Warren's old lair, where he was infected with a strain of the Carrion virus and became the second incarnation of Carrion.
+Much later, fellow ESU rival Malcolm McBride stumbled across Warren's old lair, where he was infected with a strain of the Carrion virus and became the second version of Carrion.
 The virus allowed McBride to become endowed with the knowledge of Spider-Man's secret identity; however, he was unsure whether he was Dr. Warren's first clone or Malcolm McBride.
 Eventually, McBride teamed with the likes of Demogoblin and Carnage, but was later cured of his condition and incarcerated in Ravencroft Asylum.

 A man dressed as the Jackal once attacked Alpha Flight and claimed to be Miles Warren's son.
 It was later indicated that this Jackal was the Ani-Man Warren created that ultimately murdered the Professor's family.

 A version of the Jackal dubbed as "The Professor" fought Daredevil and Punisher.

 He used multiple stand-ins, such as the clones of his human form and the Jackal in "Spider-Island".
 There was also an additional clone accompanying the Jackal in "Sibling Rivalry" after targeting the Superior Spider-Man and Scarlet Spider.

 Ben Reilly later made clones of Miles Warren to help run New U Technologies.

-Other Clones
+Other clones

 The following clones were created by the Jackal: